Regis Baha

-Regis Samuel Baha (born 21 October 1996) is a Cameroonian professional footballer who plays as a midfielder for Iraqi club Al-Minaa in Iraqi Professional League.
+Regis Samuel Baha (born 21 October 1996) is a Cameroonian professional footballer who plays as a midfielder for Serbian club FAP.

 Club career

 Born in Yaoundé, after having had formation in Ismaco, he started playing at Unisport FC de Bafang in 2012 and in 2013 he became the youngest player of their senior team playing in the Cameroonian Elite One in 2013.
 He then spend 6 months at Renaissance FC de Ngoumou.

 Then he moved abroad and signed with Tunisian side AS Marsa playing with them in the Tunisian Ligue Professionnelle 1 between 2014 and 2017.
 He arrived at Marsa as former Cameroonian cadet international and being only 17 and half years-old.
 His great performances soon granted him a change from shirt number 6 to number 10.
 However, AS Marsa ended relegated at the end of the 2016–17 season and, since leagues of the Magheb don't allow foreigners in the lower-levers, Marsa had to end contract with its best player.

 In summer 2018, Baha moved to Europe, and had a successful trial that got him a contract with Serbian top-flight side FK Napredak Kruševac.
 He made his league debut on 29 July 2018, in the second round in an away game against FK Mačva Šabac.